 What is QEP?

-The Quality Enhancement Plan, a significant component of our SACS (Southern Association of Colleges and Schools) reaccreditation process.
+The Quality Enhancement Plan is a significant component of our SACS (Southern Association of Colleges and Schools) re-accreditation process.
 A QEP, as defined by SACS, is “a carefully designed and focused course of action that addresses a well-defined topic or issue related to enhancing student learning.”
 Our QEP provides us the opportunity to develop an active and targeted five-year plan to improve some aspect of the education of USC Upstate students.
 Implementation of our QEP began fall semester 2012.

-Through STEP-UP, graduates of USC Upstate will be able to:
+Through the Student Technology Enrichment Program - STEP-UP - graduates of USC Upstate will be able to:

-- Understand and demonstrate ethical use of technology in gathering, processing, analyzing, and communicating information.
+- Demonstrate an understanding of digital citizenship by the ethical use of technology in gathering, processing, analyzing and communicating information

-- Faculty Development: STEP-UP Faculty Development Institute - Faculty proposing to enhance/enrich a course as "technology intensive" will be selected after presenting a rationale and vision through the project's approval process, and will partipate in a summer development institute (FDI) conducted annually.
+- Faculty Development: STEP-UP Faculty Development Institute - Faculty proposing to enhance/enrich a course as "technology intensive" will be selected after presenting a rationale and vision through the project's approval process, and will participate in a summer development institute (Faculty Development Institute - FDI) conducted annually.
 Additional development experiences for the five-year project cycle will be included.